+Amazon takes on Apple with DRM-free music.
 I’ve used iTunes since it was first released in 2001.
 When music was first sold via iTunes, I bought into the idea right away and stopped buying CDs altogether.
 I didn’t care about DRM and I didn’t care about bit-rates.
-When they started selling TV shows, I didn’t hesitate to buy shows like Heroes, Lost, South Park and Lil’ Bush.
-When they started selling iTunes Plus tracks, I bought those too.
-The idea of paying a little more for better quality, unprotected music made sense to me.
+When they started selling TV shows, I didn’t […]

-Wyatt, Ian, Jenni and I made the trek to Atlanta, GA over the weekend to see Jonathan Coulton live at the Variety Playhouse.
+View Slideshow Wyatt, Ian, Jenni and I made the trek to Atlanta, GA over the weekend to see Jonathan Coulton live at the Variety Playhouse.
 Paul and Storm were a great opening act, and Coulton did not disappoint.
-The show was three hours of geekiness, and I couldn’t be happier to have been in attendance.
-(Wyatt’s thoughts can be read here: Nerdfest 2008)
+The show was three hours of geekiness, and I couldn’t be happier to have been in attendance. […]

 One of the most moving speeches I’ve heard.